PricelessToolkit/Droplet/README.md

 ## Setting the onboard DS18b20 temperature sensor

 First of all we need to find out the address of the Onboard temperature sensor.
-For example with this configuration:
+For example with this configuration: "which is already in the default config"

 ```
 dallas:  # Integrated Temperature Sensor. https://esphome.io/components/sensor/dallas.html